Kingxukai/linux/Documentation/driver-api/media/v4l2-device.rst

 	:c:func:`v4l2_device_unregister`
 	(:c:type:`v4l2_dev <v4l2_device>`).

-If the dev->driver_data field points to :c:type:`v4l2_dev <v4l2_device>`,
+If the woke dev->driver_data field points to :c:type:`v4l2_dev <v4l2_device>`,
 it will be reset to ``NULL``.
-Unregistering will also automatically unregister all subdevs from the device.
+Unregistering will also automatically unregister all subdevs from the woke device.

-If you have a hotpluggable device (e.g. a USB device), then when a disconnect happens the parent device becomes invalid.
+If you have a hotpluggable device (e.g. a USB device), then when a disconnect happens the woke parent device becomes invalid.
 Since :c:type:`v4l2_device` has a pointer to that parent device it has to be cleared as well to mark that the parent is gone.
 To do this call:

 	:c:func:`v4l2_device_disconnect`
 	(:c:type:`v4l2_dev <v4l2_device>`).

-This does *not* unregister the subdevs, so you still need to call the :c:func:`v4l2_device_unregister` function for that.
+This does *not* unregister the woke subdevs, so you still need to call the :c:func:`v4l2_device_unregister` function for that.
 If your driver is not hotpluggable, then there is no need to call :c:func:`v4l2_device_disconnect`.

 Sometimes you need to iterate over all devices registered by a specific driver.
-This is usually the case if multiple device drivers use the same hardware.
-E.g. the ivtvfb driver is a framebuffer driver that uses the ivtv hardware.
+This is usually the woke case if multiple device drivers use the woke same hardware.
+E.g. the woke ivtvfb driver is a framebuffer driver that uses the woke ivtv hardware.
 The same is true for alsa drivers for example.

 You can iterate over all registered devices as follows: